Skip to main content

 1. In a secure environment create a new master wallet:

 ii.
-Type in a password when asked.
-An empty new wallet is created.
+Type in a password when prompted.
+An empty new wallet will be created.

 iii.
-Open new wallet one again: simplewallet --offline-mode --wallet-file=zano_wallet_master
+Open the new wallet again: simplewallet --offline-mode --wallet-file=zano_wallet_master

-iv.
-Type the following command into wallet's console: save_watch_only zano_wallet_watch_only WATCH_PASSWORD where WATCH_PASSWORD is the password for a watch-only wallet.
+where WATCH_PASSWORD is the password for the watch-only wallet.
 You should see: Watch-only wallet has been stored to zano_wallet_watch_only

 v.
 Type exit to quit simplewallet.

-2. Copy zano_wallet_watch_only file from the secure environment to your production environment where daemons and the hot wallet is supposed to be run.
+2. Copy zano_wallet_watch_only file from the secure environment to your production environment where daemons and the hot wallet are supposed to be run.

-NOTE: zano_wallet_master file contains master wallet private keys!
-You may want it to never leave secure environment.
+CAUTION: zano_wallet_master file contains master wallet's private keys!
+You may want to ensure it never leaves the secure environment.

 The setup is complete.